ska-telescope/ska-low-cbf-p4/docs/src/Overview.rst

 route the traffic to the correct correlator/beamformer, provide interfacing to the rest of the telescope, and enable the traffic telemetry.

+Overall, we will have in the P4 switch the following tables:

+* ARP table
+* ing_port_table table (aka basic table)
+* ing_port, a table allowing for basic multicasting
+* multiplier_spead table, a table for multiplying SPEAD traffic from SPS
+* spead_table, a table for SPEAD routing when only using correlator or beamformer
+* ptp_table, a table for PTP traffic
+* ing_src_ifid and ing_dmac, 2 tables used when multication of traffic

+In the remainder of this documentation, we are going to detail the various tables.